helion3/inspire-tree/README.md

 ### Installation

-- Yarn: `yarn install --save-dev inspire-tree` or
+- Yarn: `yarn add --dev inspire-tree` or
 - NPM `npm install --save-dev inspire-tree`

 If you're using InspireTree in a browser environment, and are **not** using a module bundler like